 Look at the paths you’ll need to take to move furniture into the rooms.
 Will it be possible for you to move the furniture to the places you want?
 Sometimes sharp corners and narrow hallways can make it impossible to move large furniture into a room.

 Lifestyles and family needs differ from individuals and families depending on their cycles, stages and future plans for the home they want to design.
 Features that newly wed couples look for in a house plan are vastly different from the characteristics that a retired couple might find important.

 Think about the time you presently spend in your current rooms and why.
-Some families like to make the kitchen the focal point for daily family gatherings and would require a large sunny eat in kitchen with lots of space, others prefer a den or family room with lots of room for roomy sofas and a fire place.
+Some families like to make the kitchen the focal point for daily family gatherings and would require a large sunny eat-in kitchen with lots of space, others prefer a den or family room with lots of room for large sofas and a fireplace.

 How do you plan to entertain?
-Do you want a formal dinning room and traditional living room for large formal entertaining, or do you prefer small relaxed family get-together’s.
+Do you want a formal dining room and traditional living room for large formal entertaining, or do you prefer small, relaxed family get-together.